Draed/doctum_helper/readme.md

 #### First start
 - At first start the doctum_helper will ask for default parameters :
     - the path to the doctum_content directory (where doctum_content should be stored)
+    - the default course duration (in minutes)
+    - the default course complexity (high, medium, low)
+    - Some default task description to be used as completion (read article, see videos about, ...)

 #### Completion
 - Completion is available for 3 questions (use tab to trigger completion) :